v-iashin/MDVC/README.md

 If you want to skip the training procedure, you may replicate the main results of the paper using the prediction files in `./results` and the [official evaluation script](https://github.com/ranjaykrishna/densevid_eval/tree/9d4045aced3d827834a5d2da3c9f0692e3f33c1c).

 1. To evaluate the performance in the learned proposal set up, run the official evaluation script on `./results/results_val_learned_proposals_e30.json`.
 Our final result is 6.8009
-2. To evaluate the performance on ground truth segments, run the script on each validation part (`./results/results_val_*_e30.json`) individually against the corresponding ground truth files (use `-r` argument in the script).
-When both values are obtained average them to verify the final result.
+2. To evaluate the performance on ground truth segments, run the script on each validation part (`./results/results_val_*_e30.json`) against the corresponding ground truth files (use `-r` argument in the script to specify each of them).
+When both values are obtained, average them to verify the final result.
 We got 9.9407 and 10.2478 on `val_1` and `val_2` parts, respectively, thus, the average is 10.094.

-As we mentioned in the paper, we didn't have access to the full dataset as [ActivityNet Captions](https://cs.stanford.edu/people/ranjaykrishna/densevid/) is distributed as the list of links to YouTube.
+As we mentioned in the paper, we didn't have access to the full dataset as [ActivityNet Captions](https://cs.stanford.edu/people/ranjaykrishna/densevid/) is distributed as the list of links to YouTube video.
 Consequently, many videos (~8.8 %) were no longer available at the time when we were downloading the dataset.
 In addition, some videos didn't have any speech.
 We filtered out such videos from the validation files and reported the results as `no missings` in the paper.
-Please create an issue if you would like us to share the filtered validation files which were used for `no missings` results.
+Please create an issue if you would like us to share these filtered validation files.

 ## Misc.